vladigleba/vladigleba.github.io/source/_posts/2014-06-26-database-backup-with-the-backup-and-whenever-gems.markdown

 ```

 The code pretty much explains itself: everyday at 11pm, cron will run the `backup perform -t db_backup` command.
-Let's now see this code converted to cron syntax by running `whenever`:
+If you'd like to see this converted to cron syntax, run `whenever`:

 ``` bash
 $ whenever